mestes1530/Sticker-Slab/README.md

 ## Data Model

+**Users-** A model built into the Django library that creates a User object.
+- Username: Must be unique, used in url to load indivdual Sticker Slabs.
+- Email: (Optional), used for changing passwords and claiming accounts.
+- Password: Password used to sign into Sticker Slab account.
+**Stickers-** An clickable icon saved by the user that loads an image, text or a link in display.html.
+- Text: Field to strore text string if it is a text sticker (blank otherwise).
+- Image: Stores the location of a image to be rendered if image sticker (blank otherwise).
+- Link: Stores the url of a website and links to it when sticker clicked (blank otherwise).
+- User: Forign key used to specify which user created the sticker.

 ## Schedule

 - **October 22, 2018:** Have a Django project set up that allows a user to create and account and navigate through the necessary pages.